openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 (conversion, admission, validation), and managing the lifecycle of Custom Resource Definitions.

-Over time, `envtest` matured in a way that now can be used to run controllers in a local environment, reducing or eliminating the need for a full Kubernetes cluster to run controllers.
+Over time, `envtest` matured in a way that now can be used to run controllers in a local environment, reducing or eliminating the need for a full Kubernetes cluster to run controllers. `envtest` is part of the [controller-runtime project][controller-runtime].

 At a high level, the local control plane is responsible for:
 - Setting up temporary certificates for the local api-server and etcd.